-File an amended return on Form CT-32 with the words Amended return written across the top of the front page.
-Attach a copy of the federal revenue agent's report or the amended federal return to the amended return.
+If you are filing an amended return, check the Amended return box on the front of Form CT-32 and attach a copy of the federal revenue agent's report or the amended federal return to the amended Form CT-32.

-A banking corporation that files Form CT-32 on a separate basis is required to file an amended return on Form CT-32 within 90 days after the final federal determination or the filing of an amended federal return.
+A banking corporation that files Form CT-32 on a separate basis must file an amended return on Form CT-32 within 90 days after the final federal determination or the filing of an amended federal return.